Matt Skilbeck: Creation and casting

 Matt is one of the eight original main characters conceived by playwright and creator of Emmerdale, Kevin Laffan.
 After the show's story was mapped out, casting director Sue Whatmough, producer David Goddard, director Tristan de Vere Cole, and Laffan began the casting process.
 Actor Frederick Pyne had been earmarked for the role of Matt in 1971, following his appearance in the television legal drama Justice.
 He told Anthony Hayward of The Emmerdale Companion that the producer of Justice had "put in a good word" for him.
 He recalled that at the end of his first interview, he was told not to think too much about it, as the show might not go ahead.
 A year later, he was asked to meet with Goddard and Laffan, who cast him as Matt.
+Pyne and his co-stars were taken on for 26 episodes, with an option for another 26.
+He said that none of them were aware of how popular the serial would become.
 Unlike the other cast members at the time, Pyne had farming knowledge as he worked on a farm on the borders of Cambridgeshire and Hertfordshire when he was younger.
 Pyne admitted that his biggest fear was forgetting his lines and he said he was "very irritable" while learning them, so he liked to be left alone.
 Pyne thought he would only be in the serial for five years, but he stayed for 17.
 He said he had an enjoyable time until near the end.